shreyas-satish/shreyas-satish.github.com/_posts/2019-08-08-design-for-change.md

 The bigger point here is that jobs are going to transform, and circumstances are going to change.
 We don’t really have an education system that’s cohesively designed for change.

+At the time of this writing, my mother starts her master's degree at a university.
+While she's pursuing learning for its own sake, she would have loved a more career-oriented reskilling opportunity early on.

-So, how could this alternative look like?
+So, how could an alternative to the traditional education system look like?
 That's something I'm exploring with [ownpath](https://ownpath.xyz/), and on which I will write more on.
-Updates on [twitter](https://twitter.com/shreyas_satish).
+Updates will be posted on [twitter](https://twitter.com/shreyas_satish).

+_Thanks to Sanchit Satish for reading a draft of this_.